 For latest radar imagery, to check for watches and warnings, and for links to sites in the world of weather, feel free to click over to my website: www.mattnoyes.net

 Overnight Tuesday night, as the storm pulls slowly away from New England, winds will remain active from the northwest, and cold air will infiltrate all of New England, keeping ice and snowcover on the roads in many spots.
 Once this storm pulls east of Nova Scotia, faster flow in the atmosphere can take hold and a fast-moving, weak disturbance will race east into New England later Wednesday.
-The result will be an increase in clouds after only limited morning sunshine Wednesday morning, with a few flurries possible Wednesday night into Thursday morning, especially across the mountains.
+The result will be an increase in clouds after limited morning sunshine, with a few flurries and periods of light snow possible Wednesday night into Thursday morning.
 Again, in this fast flow with the jet stream winds roaring well above our heads, expect partially clearing skies later Thursday.